steventohme/personal-website/README.md

 # Personal Website
-This is the code for my personal website, implemeted using React, Three.js and some other fun sutff.
+This is the code for my personal website, implemeted using React, Three.js and some other fun stuff.
 [Check it out!](https://www.steventohme.ca)

 # How to Use
  - Clone the repo locally using `git clone https://github.com/steventohme/tohmetech.git`